Time Stands Still (Degrassi: The Next Generation): Part two

 Rick—now the laughing stock of the school—returns to Degrassi, still coated in feathers and paint, with his father's Colt 1911 concealed in a backpack.
 Planning to get revenge on his bullies, Rick goes after Paige first.
 When Paige encounters Rick, she reveals that she thought the prank was sickening and that she is sorry.
 Rick decides not to take out the gun to shoot her.
 He apologizes for hurting Terri and leaves.

 While trying to clean himself up in the bathroom, Spinner and Jay trick Rick into thinking the prank was Jimmy's idea; Rick recommits to revenge.
 He approaches Jimmy, who is sympathetic towards him, informing him that he has his back if he is bullied further.
 Rick retorts to Jimmy that he was lying to him all along, and only pretending to be his friend; Jimmy is still unaware that Rick thought he set up the prank.
 Rick pulls out his gun and shoots Jimmy in the back, causing Jimmy to collapse to the floor.
 His unconscious body is seen by Craig.

 Rick confronts Toby, Emma, and Sean in the hallway; Rick is mad at Emma for not reciprocating his feelings, stating that Emma played him, and that she has now "made his list".
 Sean tries to talk Rick out of shooting Emma, to no avail.
 When Rick points the gun at Emma, Sean attacks him and tries to point the gun away.
 They wrestle for the weapon and, during the struggle, it fires into Rick's stomach, killing him.

 Following the incident, the school is put on a lockdown, though most of the students are unaware of what happened.
 In a classroom, Paige, Ellie, Ashley and Hazel learn about the shooting.
 Soon after, Hazel is pulled out of class and is informed that Jimmy was shot.
 Meanwhile, Caitlin and Joey, who were initially discussing about Sydney and the house, also learn about the shooting.
 They quickly arrive at Degrassi, where the students are being released from the school; Caitlin stops news reporters from interviewing the students.
 Archie yells at Raditch for not preventing Rick's bullying.
 Jay assures Alex that they will be fine and that nobody will find out, but Alex is regretful of her involvement.
 Spinner, filled with guilt and regret, tells Jay the authorities need to know who did it, and how they might have killed Jimmy.
-Jay reassures Spinner telling him “you need to keep your mouth shut, we didn’t do anything!”
-But Spinner retorts and says “Yes, we did!”
+Jay reassures Spinner telling him "you need to shut up, ok?" and "we didn't do anything!"
+But Spinner retorts and says "We did!"

 Toby and Emma leave the school and are greeted by their parents.
 Toby discovers that Rick has died.
 Numerous students, including Emma, Ashley, Sean, Ellie and Craig, watch the news about the shooting.
 Paige and Hazel go to the hospital to see Jimmy.
 Toby and Emma tearfully embrace at a candlelight vigil for Jimmy at Degrassi.